 attracted both criminal and mentally disturbed individuals.
 Griffin takes the idea that terrorists have psychological traits in common a step further, on the basis that all terrorists’ political aims are subordinate to what he calls ‘metapolitical’ aims connected to identity and value systems.32 The most important element in this literature, however, focuses on the process of radicalisation and especially the steps from frustration to aggression and the development of a world view in which terrorist activity is justified.33 Most psychological studies of terrorists and terrorism restrict themselves to concluding that the explanations for terrorist activity require a combination of psychological, structural and organisational factors, and that most terrorists are neither psychotic (in the sense that they cannot distinguish right from wrong) nor sociopathic (in the sense that they are not concerned about the consequences of their activities for others).34 Three questions are particularly important in this context.

 The first question is why individuals choose to take part in terrorism.
 The most convincing answers are to do with individual motivation, as in the case of Kilcullen’s ‘accidental guerrillas.’
-In her book, What Terrorist Want, the American researcher Louise Richardson puts forward three main motives: vengeance, a sense of belonging, and reaction.35 The motive of vengeance is central in many studies of terrorist campaigns and interviews with terrorists, from Émile Henry (avenging other anarchists who had been executed) to Ulrike Meinhof (political violence) and from Leila Khaleed (Israeli fighter) to Osama bin Laden (US forces in Saudi Arabia).36 A sense of belonging to a social group and the wish to win honour and recognition within the group can be part of the explanation why so many terrorist cells are built up from below by a small group of friends or acquaintances.
-The CIA officer Marc Sageman describes this as ‘ terrorism in his book, Leaderless Jihad.37 In addition, an important part of the motivation for individual acts of terrorism is often to provoke an over-reaction by the state.
+In her book, What Terrorists Want, the American researcher Louise Richardson puts forward three main motives: vengeance, a sense of belonging, and reaction.35 The motive of vengeance is central in many studies of terrorist campaigns and interviews with terrorists, from Émile Henry (avenging other anarchists who had been executed) to Ulrike Meinhof (political violence) and from Leila Khaleed (Israeli fighter) to Osama bin Laden (US forces in Saudi Arabia).36 A sense of belonging to a social group and the wish to win honour and recognition within the group can be part of the explanation why so many terrorist cells are built up from below by a small group of friends or acquaintances.
+The CIA officer Marc Sageman describes this as ‘bunch of guys’ terrorism in his book, Leaderless Jihad.37 In addition, an important part of the motivation for individual acts of terrorism is often to provoke an over-reaction by the state.
 The attacks on more than twenty British intelligence officers in Dublin in 1921 and Irgun’s attack on the British in Palestine are good examples of this.

 (Page 261)

 The second question is about how radicalisation proceeds.
-In this respect, terrorism can be compared with other illegal activities (crim) as well as with other membership organisations.38 Rich and poor alike carry out criminal activities for many different reasons; rich and poor also support terrorist groups and perpetrate political violence for different reasons.
+In this respect, terrorism can be compared with other illegal activities (crime) as well as with other membership organisations.38 Rich and poor alike carry out criminal activities for many different reasons; rich and poor also support terrorist groups and perpetrate political violence for different reasons.
 This is most often described as a gradual process where individuals progress from sympathising with a group involved in terrorism, to supporting the group, to giving ancillary help around operations, to finally taking an active part in terrorist actions.39 Particular incidents such as ‘Bloody Sunday’ in 1920 and in 1972 are often prominent in individuals’ explanations of why they took the final step of joining a terrorist group.
 Recruitment in prisons through minor criminals meeting and getting together with terrorists is another well-known technique, from Frongoch Prison in Wales (where 1,800 Irish were interned after the Easter Rising in 1916, and which rapidly came to be known as ‘The University of Revolution’), to right extremists in the USA and Camp Bucca.40 The recruitment of members depends on a combination of individual objectives, local groups, social networks and not least, reaction to the state’s anti-terrorism activities.
 But the most important step in many instances is to take part in armed actions, which in hierarchical organisations requires a gradual rise through the ranks.